tkn777/retentions/README.md

 ---

-## ✝️ Dedication
+## 😻 Dedication

-This project is dedicated to my friend and Saviour, Jesus Christ.
-Not as a religious label or institution, but as a living and personal foundation.
-His truth, grace, and faithfulness are the reason I can build, create, and stand up again - every time.
+This project is dedicated to 'Motzli' - my real-life companion and friend.
+To that quiet, resilient cat whose presence still lives within me and keeps me standing up, no matter how often life burns everything down to ashes.
+For the strength, the gentleness, and the stubborn hope that never leaves - and will never be forgotten.

 ---